 Practice Areas: General Municipal, Litigation

 Attorney Goldberg, a founding member of the firm’s Government Information and Access Group, has worked with the firm’s clients to implement the revised Open Meeting Law, and, most recently, the new Public Records Law.
-Attorney Goldberg regularly lectures on these topic to the Massachusetts City and Town Clerks Associations, participated in a panel with the Massachusetts Municipal Association and the Massachusetts Municipal Lawyers Association, and organized and participated in nearly two dozen training sessions for clients.
-Attorney Goldberg will sit on a Public Records Law panel at the Massachusetts Municipal Association Annual Meeting in January, 2017.
+Attorney Goldberg regularly lectures on these topics to the Massachusetts City and Town Clerks Associations, Massachusetts Treasurer Collectors Association, the Massachusetts Municipal Association, Massachusetts Select Board Association, and Massachusetts City Council Association.

 Attorney Goldberg joined the firm after serving as Legal Counsel to the Office of the Secretary of the Commonwealth, Elections Division.
 In this capacity, she drafted amendments to the state election laws and regulations and assisted city and town clerks in implementing state election laws.

 - Represented the client Towns of Hamilton, Georgetown and Topsfield, and served as special counsel for the Town of Ipswich, in the close results of a recount for the November 2022 Essex County State Representative race.